lblod/vendor-data-distribution-service/README.md

 designated accessible space.

-This service works by listening to delta messages from the `delta-notifier` and by forwarding configurable pieces of information into another graph that is later only accessible for reading by the vendor that originally (indirectly) created the data. `mu-authorization` takes care of controlling access via SPARQL queries from there.
+This service works by listening to delta messages from the `delta-notifier` and by forwarding configurable (currently not working anymore due to technical difficulties, only the Submission is filtered for now) pieces of information into another graph that is later only accessible for reading by the vendor that originally (indirectly) created the data. `mu-authorization` takes care of controlling access via SPARQL queries from there.
 E.g. a vendor reports a publication and the automatic-submission-flow creates a bunch of related tasks, jobs, submissions, files, ... about the publication.
-You can forward data about specific subjects into a graph that is only readable for that vendor through `mu-authorization`.
+You can forward data about specific subjects with this service into a graph that is only readable for that vendor through `mu-authorization`.

 ## Adding to a stack